EndsOfTheEarth/QueryLite.Utility/README.md

 # QueryLite.Utility

-Classes that are shared by QueryLite
+QueryLite.Utility contains shared classes used by QueryLite (https://github.com/EndsOfTheEarth/QueryLite) that other projects might want to reference without the need to include the additional database library dependencies of QueryLite (i.e. `Npgsql` and `System.Data.SqlClient`).